sbelharbi/wsol-min-max-entropy-interpretability/README.md

 ./dependencies) for a way on how to install the requirements within a virtual environment.

 # Paths:
-We did hard-coded some paths (to the data location).
+We hard-coded some paths (to the data location).
 For anonymization reasons, we replaced them with fictive paths.
 So, they won't work for you.
 A warning will be raised with an indication to the issue.
 The the code exits.
 Something like this:
 ```python